 Gains or losses arising from derecognition of an intangible asset are measured as the difference between the net disposal proceeds and the carrying amount of the asset and are recognized in the statement of profit or loss when the asset is derecognized.

-2.3.8 Financial instruments - Initial recognition and subsequent measurement i) Financial assets Initial recognition and measurement
+2.3.8 Financial instruments - initial recognition and subsequent measurement

 A financial instrument is any contract that gives rise to a financial asset of one entity and a financial liability or equity instrument of another entity.